andyrobreid/mocad/README.md

 # mocad

-[Marimo]() for [codecad]() gives you `mocad`
+[Marimo](https://marimo.io/) for [codecad](https://learn.cadhub.xyz/blog/curated-code-cad/) gives you `mocad`

 This is a current experiment of mine to bring codecad into the marimo notebook.
-Recently marimo has taken off being an alternative to [jupyter]().
+Recently marimo has taken off being an alternative to jupyter notebooks.
 Marimo being reproducable and reactive, I envisaged it's use for codecad.
-I've already been working with codecad and notebooks via vscodes python execution syntax [check this repo]().
+I've already been working with codecad and notebooks via vscodes python execution syntax check out my [CodeCAD repo](https://github.com/andyrobreid/CodeCAD/).
-For the CodeCAD end of things I'll be using [build123d]() as my preference.
+For the CodeCAD end of things I'll be using [build123d](https://github.com/gumyr/build123d) as my preference.

-This seems a nice use of [anywidget]().
+This seems a nice use of [anywidget](https://anywidget.dev/).

 Think of this as a means to have gui's for steps in the design.
 No need to suppress features like in typical CAD packages.
 It's like test points on hydraulic circuits to see behaviour at a point.